ohcee/Veil-Info/README.md

 `npm install @babel/plugin-transform-optional-chaining@latest`
 `npm install @babel/plugin-transform-private-property-in-object@latest`

-### After these are installed inside the veil-info
+### After these are installed, inside the `veil-info`
 ### root folder, run the following:

 #### `cd veil-info`

 #### `cd Java`

-### Then once inside the Java folder.
+### Then once inside the Java folder:

 #### `node server.js`

 ## This should start the proxy.
-It will continue to run make rpc calls and restart every 30 mins.
+It will continue to make RPC calls and restart every 30 mins.

 ## Open another terminal window and enter the following: